DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/java.md

 ## Disabling skipping for specific tests

-You can override the Intelligent Test Runner’s behavior and prevent specific tests from being skipped.
+You can override the Intelligent Test Runner's behavior and prevent specific tests from being skipped.
 These tests are referred to as unskippable tests.

 ### Why make tests unskippable?